zachmeador/cool_squad/readme.md

 - focused on chat and message board functionality
 - no authentication required
 - responsive design for desktop and mobile
+- built with bun for improved performance and developer experience
 - components:
   - chat interface with channel selection
   - message board with thread view